-Hillside Apartments - The Hillside Apartments are being built to replace Scribner Village, and feature geothermal
+Sussman Village Apartments - The Sussman Village Apartments was built to replace Scribner Village, and features

-heating/cooling.
-Skidmore also used sustainably harvested stone for retaining walls
+geothermal heating/cooling.
+Skidmore also used sustainably harvested stone for retaining

-and other landscaping features, and recycled material for some walkways.
-The area
+walls and other landscaping features, and recycled material for some walkways.
+The

-around the buildings utilizes xeriscaping principles to provide drainage and provide
+area around the buildings utilizes xeriscaping principles to provide drainage and

 Arthur Zankel Music Center: The Arthur Zankel Music Center opened its doors to the community in February 2010.

 As Skidmore's newest building, the Music Center features a variety of sustainable